Security at Simple Scheduler.

 Encryption in transit and at rest

-Access control and authorization
+Access control and workspace isolation

 Authentication